 - 3 cloves Garlic (minced)

-Chop your carrot, jalapeno, and bell pepper into long strips and place them into a large bowl.
+Chop your carrot, jalapeno, bell pepper, and cabbage into small but similarly shaped pieces - and place them into individual bowls.

 Add all sauce ingredients to another bowl and mix well.
 Set aside.

 Heat a large pan of salted water to boiling, remove from heat, and add noodles.
 Cover an let steep for 10 minutes (or according to package instructions).
 Drain well and rinse with cold water.
 Return to pan.